Skatox/spa-benchmark-suite/README.md

 ## 📜 License

-This project is released under the **MIT License**.
+This project is released under the **GNU General Public License v3.0 (GPL-3.0)**.
-You are free to use, modify, and distribute this work with proper attribution.
+You are free to use, modify, and distribute this work under the terms of the GNU General Public License v3.0.
+See the LICENSE file for details.

 ---